How the 9/11 Attacks Affect the Economy Today

 The total death toll of 2,975 surpassed that of Pearl Harbor in December 1941.
 The death toll included 2,600 people at the World Trade Center, 125 at the Pentagon, and 256 on the four planes.

-The stock market closed for four trading days after the attacks, the first time since the Great Depression.
-In March 1933, President Franklin D. Roosevelt closed the markets for two days, as part of a bank holiday to prevent a run on the banks.
+The Federal Reserve dropped the fed funds rate half a point to 3.0 percent.
 The stock market reopened on September 17, 2001.
 The Dow promptly fell 7.13 percent, closing at 8,920.70.
 The 617.78-point loss was the Dow's worst one-day drop at that time.
+Stock prices recovered that loss by October.

 The 9/11 attacks worsened the 2001 recession, which had begun in March 2001.
-The economy had contracted 1.1 percent in the first quarter but had bounced up 2.1 percent in the second quarter.
-The attacks made the economy contract 1.3 percent in the third quarter, extending the recession.
-The Y2K scare caused the 2001 recession.
+The economy had contracted 1.1 percent in the first quarter but bounced up 2.1 percent in the second quarter.
+The attacks made the economy contract 1.7 percent in the third quarter, extending the recession.
+Growth returned to 1.1 percent in the fourth quarter.
+The Y2K scare had initially caused the recession .
 It created a boom and subsequent bust in internet businesses.

 War on Terror